When a Tenant Wants to Break a Lease: A Landlord's Guide

 2: The Tenant Unexpectedly Becomes Unemployed

 Job circumstances can change unexpectedly and suddenly.
 Your tenant might have had a stable job and proof of pay stubs when they signed the lease, but down the road, loses their job.
 Unless there is a provision in the lease that allows a tenant to break a lease due to financial hardship, the tenant is still responsible for paying rent in a timely manner per the lease agreement.
 Having a clause related to financial hardship was atypical in the past, but the last year and a half could prompt landlords to include one.
-Some jurisdictions might require landlords to work with tenants in this situation, or in the case of the pandemic, there may be local or federal moratoriums in place to prevent tenants from being evicted for nonpayment of rent.
+Some jurisdictions might require landlords to work with tenants in this situation.

 If the lease does not include a clause regarding financial hardship, renters should contact the landlord to inquire about alternative options, such as adding a cosigner or negotiating rent.
 Remember to be sympathetic and communicate with your tenant to come up with a solution that works for both of you.